gem/oq-engine/doc/adv-manual/secondary_perils.rst

 ==============================

 Secondary perils (such as liquefaction and landslides) are a new feature of the engine.
-Here we will give an example of how to use it by considering a model for the city of Cali in Colombia.
+In this section we will give an example of how to use the feature by considering a model for the city of Cali in Colombia.

 The exposure and all the relevant files are in the repository https://gitlab.openquake.org/risk/risk_projects/treq/treq-city-scenarios.git/ in the branch fix_liquefaction, commit 5479f19b6eee56ed59beed030c0cb31de6d7298b